dougeby/IntuneDocs/intune/certificates-scep-configure.md

 		- **Common name**
 		- **Common name including email**
 		- **Common name as email**
 		- **Custom** - When you select this option, another drop-down field is displayed.
 You use this field to enter a custom subject name format.
 The two variables supported for the custom format are **Common Name (CN)** and **Email (E)**.
-By using a combination of these variables and static strings, you can create a custom subject name format, like this one: **CN={{UserName}},E={{EmailAddress}},OU=Mobile,O=Finance Group,L=Redmond,ST=Washington,C=US** In this example, you created a subject name format that, in addition to the CN and E variables, uses strings for Organizational Unit, Organization, Location, State, and Country values.
+By using a combination of one or many of these variables and static strings, you can create a custom subject name format, like this one: **CN={{UserName}},E={{EmailAddress}},OU=Mobile,O=Finance Group,L=Redmond,ST=Washington,C=US** In this example, you created a subject name format that, in addition to the CN and E variables, uses strings for Organizational Unit, Organization, Location, State, and Country values.
 [This topic](https://msdn.microsoft.com/library/windows/desktop/aa377160.aspx) shows the **CertStrToName** function and its supported strings.

 	- **Subject alternative name** - Specify how Intune automatically creates the values for the subject alternative name (SAN) in the certificate request.
 For example, if you selected a user certificate type, you can include the user principal name (UPN) in the subject alternative name.
 If the client certificate will be used to authenticate to a Network Policy Server, you must set the subject alternative name to the UPN.
 	- **Key usage** - Specify key usage options for the certificate.
 You can choose from the following options: